cse130-assignments/04-nano/README.md

 	| VClos Env Id Expr
 ```

 For now, assume the functions *are not recursive*.

-However, functions do have values represented by
+Non-recursive functions have
-the `VClos env x e` where
+values represented by `VClos env x e` where

 * `env` is the environment at the point where
    that function was declared,